 This monitoring equipment developed by ENVIRA IoT has sensors for:

 The microprocessor sends data to a cloud server at planned intervals, with multiple communication options.
 The information collected is totally accessible and open, thus supporting Open Data initiatives for the exploitation of data by the public administration and the citizens.

 Thanks to the data registered, the public administrations can establish strategies and plans to improve air quality in cities.

 It is worth taking into account, when interpreting the data, that the on-board monitoring equipment uses alternative reference methods and that the data must be used to analyze trends and not as absolute values.

-The great advantage of this system is that the air quality is monitored along the route of the vehicle, which let us see which the points in the city with the highest concentration of pollutants are at different hours, and see their evolution when action plans to reduce pollution.
+The great advantage of this system is that the air quality is monitored along the route of the vehicle, which let us see which points in the city have the highest concentration of pollutants at different times, and see their evolution when actions are taken to reduce pollution.

 Graphic 2 shows an analysis of the trends of the parameters monitored.

 Open solution, integrable with external developments at any level (device, connectivity, CLOUD or user application).